litestar-org/litestar/docs/usage/14-testing.md

 - `state`: Arbitrary request state.
 - `path_params`: A string keyed dictionary of path parameter values.
 - `http_version`: HTTP version.
 Defaults to "1.1".
+- `route_handler`: A route handler instance or method.
+If not provided a default handler is set.

 In addition, the following methods accepts a few more parameters: